canonical/opensearch-operator/docs/how-to/upgrade/recover-from-rollback.md

 3        started  10.45.114.124  juju-1fafd0-3  ubuntu@22.04      Running
 ```

+Note the blocked unit; in this example, it is `opensearch/2`.
-This unit will not recover automatically and additional steps are required to replace it.
+This unit will not recover automatically, and additional steps are required to replace it.

 ## Check cluster health